mnovok/HCI/class-projects/class-project-1/README.md

 ## Result

-Figma file is included as well as short video that captures the resposiveness of the Navigation Bar.
+Figma file is included as well as a short video that captures the resposiveness of the Navigation Bar.

 ### Desktop: Homepage
 ![High Fidelity Prototype](/class-projects/class-project-1/HeroSection.jpg)